vinaya-class/vinaya-class.github.io/src/08-robes-1.md

 When one's robes have been stolen or destroyed, one may ask for cloth at most the amount enough for an upper- and lower robe.

-There is no offence for accepting cloth when the donors are offering it for a different reason.
+There is no offense for accepting cloth when the donors are offering it for a different reason.

 ## NP 8, Request to improve robe

 An unrelated householder wishes to purchase robes for the bhikkhu, and he suggests purchasing a more expensive one.

-No offence when the lay person is a relative, or has invited one to ask for cloth.
+No offense when the lay person is a relative, or has invited one to ask for cloth.

 ## NP 9, Request to combine robe funds